kjhealy/kieranhealy.hugo/content/blog/top-ten-by-decade.markdown

 (You can get a [PDF version of this figure](http://kieranhealy.org/files/misc/cite-dotplot-by-decade-grouped.pdf) if you want a closer look.)

 One thing to notice is the rise of articles from the _Annual Review of Sociology_ in the 2000s.
 Another is the increasing heterogeneity of outlets.
 Of the top ten papers written in the 1950s or before, eight appear in the *American Sociological Review*, one in the *American Journal of Sociology*, and one in *Social Forces*.
 (That is SF's only entry in the list, as it happens.)
 The 1960s are similarly ruled by ASR and AJS.
 After that, though, the there's more variety.
-Strikingly, for the 2000s only one of the most-cited articles is from ASR and none is from AJS---a complete reversal of the pattern of the '50s and '60s.
+Strikingly, for the 2000s only one of the ten most-cited articles is from ASR and none is from AJS---a complete reversal of the pattern of the '50s and '60s.
 You can also see the long shadow of post-war university expansion and "Boomer Sociology".
 The most-cited work from before 1970 is not nearly as widely cited as the most-cited work from the '70s and '80s, despite having been around longer.
 The drop-off in the '90s and '00s is to be expected as those papers are younger.

-There are some substantive trends, too.
-I think you can see the importance of articles whose main contribution is either a methodological contribution or a theoretical idea.
-Correspondingly, there are rather fewer papers where a specific empirical finding is the main contribution.
-If you want to be remembered, give people an idea to work with or a tool to use.
-Of course, it's also true that people tend to have a lot of unread books in the house and unused tools in the garage.
+Substantively, I think you can see the importance of articles whose main contribution is either a methodological technique or a theoretical idea.
+Correspondingly, there are fewer papers where a specific empirical finding is the main contribution.
+If you want to hang in there as one of the most-remembered papers from your decade, give people a good idea to work with or a powerful tool to use.
+Of course, it's also true that people tend to have a lot of unread books in the house and unused drill attachments in the garage.

-It is tempting to connect these two trends.
-To speculate: ASR and AJS remain amongst the journals with the very highest impact factors in the discipline, and publishing in them has become more important than ever to people's careers.
-These journals nominally demand the papers they publish exemplify very high standards in methods and ideally also innovation in theory, along with the empirical contribution they make.
-That (together with a straitened labor market) produces very good papers, but also makes these journals less likely than in the past to publish purely technical or purely theoretical pieces.
+It's tempting to connect these two features of the lists.
+To
+speculate: ASR and AJS remain amongst the journals with the very highest impact factors in the discipline, and publishing in them has become more important than ever to people's careers.
+Yet the most-cited papers of the last two decades appeared elsewhere.
+These journals nominally demand the papers they publish exemplify very high standards in methods and ideally also innovate theoretically, along with making an empirical contribution to knowledge.
+That, together with a more competitive and professionalized labor market, produces very high-quality papers.
+But it also makes these journals less likely than in the past to publish purely technical or purely theoretical pieces.
 Outlets like *Sociological Methods and Research* and *Sociological Methodology* publish articles that might in the past have appeared in more general journals.
-More specialized journals like *Theory and Society* or *Gender and Society* are more likely than before to be home to theoretical pieces that get rejected from
-AJS.
-Meanwhile---perhaps because the state of theory is more confused than that of methods---single-concept idea pieces are also partially displaced by ARS papers making an argument for some idea or theory under the shield of a focused literature review.
+More specialized journals like *Theory and Society* or *Gender and Society* are more likely than before to be home to more theory-heavy pieces that might once have gotten in at ASR or AJS but are now rejected.
+At the same time---perhaps because the state of theory in the field is more confused than that of methods---theory is also partially displaced by ARS papers that make an argument for some idea or approach, but under the shield of a topical empirical literature review.
+In a relatively fragmented field, it's also easier for methodological papers to be more widely cited across a range of substantive areas than it is for a theory paper to do the same.

 One would need rather more data than the figure above to confirm that sort of conjecture, but I think it's at least plausible.